CCExtractor/fastfingers/CONTRIBUTING.md

 ```

 * title
     * Title is the both identifier and descriptor of the shortcut.
-In practice, quiz and quiz result screens, this title
+In practice, quiz, and quiz result screens, this title is shown.
-      is shown.
 Thi title should be as short as possible.
 * keys
-    * Keys that should be pressed is stored in this array in the same order.
+    * Keys that should be pressed are stored in this array in the same order.
 * learned
     * Learned key is meaningful for the program and this key should be 0 in the source files.